psimm/website/content/blog/_index.md

 ---
 title: Data science blog
 description: |
   My articles are typically about new libraries and services that I try out.
-Occasionally I discuss data science philosphy or project management.
+Occasionally I discuss data science philosophy or project management.
 author: "Paul Simmering"
 show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only